ParallelMaths/parallel/pages/7-30-sumaze.md

 ::: problem id=5_1 marks=4.5
 __5.1__ When you have finished Sumaze, you will receive a score and a code word.
-Please enter your code word here, so that we can add your Sumaze score to your verall Parallelogram total.
+Please enter your code word here, so that we can add your Sumaze score to your overall Parallelogram total.

 <input solution="sumaze" class="correct" placeholder="Sumaze Code Word"/>